EF0601/Basic-Calculator-App/README.md

 # Access
-## SETUP FOR LAPTOPS & DESKTOPS (MacOS, WindowsOS, Linux) & SETUP FOR TABLETS AND CELL PHONES (iOS, Android)
+## SETUP FOR LAPTOPS & DESKTOPS (MacOS, WindowsOS, Linux) & SETUP FOR TABLETS AND CELL PHONES (Android)
 Two ways:
 ### Use the web version:
 Go to: https://ef0601.github.io/Basic-Calculator-App/home.html